skip to content

 Double NATing

-Double-NATing — where an institution-private address is NATed onto a UDN-wide private address (probably by an institutional NAT) and then NATed again by the UDN NAT Service is NOT supported and should not be attempted.
+Double-NATing — where an institution-local address is NATed onto a UDN-local address (probably by an institutional NAT) and then NATed again by the UDN NAT Service is NOT supported and should not be attempted.
 This may work but unpredictable behaviour can occur and it makes tracing access difficult.
 The per-client connection limits are more likely to be reached as all clients behind the inner NAT will be considered to be a single client by the UDN NAT Service.

-If institutions need to NAT institutional private addresses, they should do so only public addresses that will not pass through the UDN NAT.
+If institutions need to NAT institution-local addresses, they should do so onto global addresses (as opposed to UDN-local addresses) that will not pass through the UDN NAT.

 Capacity considerations